cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 <strong class="alert-header">Note</strong>

-`html-webpack-plugin@4` is required because the projects created with Create React App use Webpack v4.
+`html-webpack-plugin@4` is required because the projects created with Create React App use webpack v4.

 </Alert>

-Next configure the dev-server to use the same Webpack configuration used by Create React App.
+Next configure the dev-server to use the same webpack configuration used by Create React App.
 We can do this easily using the `react-scripts` plugin provided by Cypress.
 Place the following in `cypress/plugins/index.js`, creating the relevant directories.